raphaelbastide/irritating-message/README.md

 ## Demo

-You can <a href="http://lab.raphaelbastide.com/irritating-message/">try vomimage online</a>.
+You can <a href="http://lab.raphaelbastide.com/irritating-message/">try it online</a>.

 ## Requirement